Italy’s Coronavirus Outbreak Cancels Juventus Vs. AC Milan Much-Anticipated Coppa Italia Semifinal Match

 After a 1-1 draw in the first leg of their Coppa Italia semifinal, Juventus and AC Milan will have to wait to decide who reaches the Cup final.
 Lega Serie A in Italy, which operates the Coppa Italia competition, announced on Tuesday that the game would be called off due to efforts to contain the country’s deadly coronavirus outbreak.

-According to an ESPN report, the semifinal second leg was originally set to be played at Allianz Stadium in Turin — but with fans from Italy’s hard-hit Lombardy region banned from attending the game.
-Lombardy is where the city of Milan is located, which of course is the home of AC Milan and most of the team’s Italy-based fans.
+According to an ESPN report, the semifinal second leg was originally set to be played at Allianz Stadium in Turin, but with fans from Italy’s hard-hit Lombardy region — where Milan is located — banned from attending the game.

 But on Tuesday, Serie A officials said that the game would be simply postponed, though no new date has been set for the decisive match.